On Subadditive Duality for Conic Mixed-Integer Programs: Proof of Theorem and some examples

-where the first inequality follows since $F$ is a feasible solution to~\eqref{eq:dualgeneric}, and the last inequality follows due to the fact that $f'$ is a nondecreasing function with respect to $K\times {\mathbb{R}_+}\times {\mathbb{R}_+}$.
-Combining the previous facts, we conclude that $z^* = \rho^*$ and~\eqref{eq:dualgeneric} is solvable, proving that it is a strong dual. \end{proof}
+where the first inequality follows since $F$ is a feasible solution to~\eqref{eq:dualgeneric}, and the last inequality follows due to the fact that $f'$ is a non-decreasing function with respect to $K\times {\mathbb{R}_+}\times {\mathbb{R}_+}$.
+Combining the previous facts, we conclude that $z^* = \rho^*$ and~\eqref{eq:dualgeneric} is solvable, proving that it is a strong dual.